 - Despite ATS’s, candidates are still falling through cracks, and it is taking longer to fill positions

-- Despite the commonly held belief that candidates are flexible on location, they actually want to work somewhere that is within commuting distance of the office
+- Despite the commonly held belief that candidates are flexible on location, they want to work somewhere that is within commuting distance of the office

 - Candidates are passed between pillar and post by different hiring managers – and that is just at the CV review stage!

-- Candidates aren’t interviewed in a timely manner
+- Candidates aren’t interviewed promptly

 - Candidates don’t get the feedback they are looking for – responses are not constructive but general

-- The on boarding experience is falling by the wayside with an increasing number of candidates rejecting offers after they have accepted
+- The onboarding experience is falling by the wayside with an increasing number of candidates rejecting offers after they have accepted

 - The automated nature of recruiting results mostly in communication with the candidate via email

 The reality is that as technology and trends have changed over time, behaviours have not.
 Recruiting is evolving, so should action and with that policies and procedures to reflect the changing nature of the labour market.
 To get it right, companies need to develop a service orientated mindset rather than being transactional.
 Hiring Managers and other key players need to become brand ambassadors for their company and become invested in improving candidate experience as they are invested in their day jobs.